srid/nixos-config/README.md

 - Install [nix-darwin](https://github.com/LnL7/nix-darwin)
     - This will create a `~/.nixpkgs/darwin-configuration.nix`, but we do not need that.
 - Clone this repo anywhere
-- Edit `flake.nix` to use your system hostname in the `darwinConfigurations` set
+- Edit `flake.nix` to use your system hostname as a key of the `darwinConfigurations` set
 - Edit `users/config.nix` to contain your users
 - Run `nix run`.[^cleanup] That's it.
 Re-open your terminal.